 Before you begin the house-hunting process in Guelph, your first (big) decision is to figure out what kind of residence you picture yourself in, will it be a Townhouse, Condo or Freehold.
-As Guelph continues to grow outwards and upwards, developing homes in every style you could imagine.
-At every end of the city, we are seeing a surge of new housing developments.
+As Guelph continues to grow outwards and upwards, developing homes in every style, you could imagine.
+At every end of the city, we see a surge of new housing developments.

 If you have always pictured yourself living in a condo, without the worry of maintenance, then there are plenty of options for you to choose from!
 Or if it is important for you to have your own private entrance, driveway and green space, then perhaps a townhouse might be where you choose to put your focus.
 If you’re unsure of what a condo versus a townhouse or freehold home means, then read on!
 We’ll take you through what each real estate investment looks like and how it will affect you differently.

 In Canadian real estate, there are various terms used to define an owner’s rights and responsibilities as they relate to the dwelling or residence.
 In your search for your new home, you will likely come across terms such as; “freehold”, “condominium”, and “townhouse”.
 Don’t panic – All you need to know is that these terms vary in the extent of the freedom the owner is allowed regarding the decoration and renovation of the property.
 These terms also restrict certain tenant behaviours and can define who is responsible for the various maintenance tasks on the premises.

 What does ‘Freehold’ mean?

 - Freehold is the most common type of home ownership.